 The Studio is open 7 days a week to both amateur and professional photographers, and we welcome single client/family sessions, mini-sessions, groups, clubs, and workshops.

-Booking is easy – just text Barb at 209-479-3220 for availability (pricing can be found on our rates page www.west12ranch.com/rates).
-Please respect her need for rest and restrict your texts to the hours of 8am-8pm.
+Please be considerate of Barb’s need for sleep and only text her between 8am-8pm.
 She has to keep her phone at full volume overnight in case of an emergency with the animals, so a late or early text WILL wake her up.
 She is also in church Sundays from 9am-12pm, and will not usually respond to texts during this time.

 Frequently Asked Questions